Set Current Location

 With the mighty snow-capped Watzmann forming its backdrop, Berchtesgadener Land is a beautiful canvas awash in myriad colors of nature.
 It is essentially characterized by verdant hilly regions, glassy lakes, and medieval houses exuding an old world charm.
 It comprises three towns, namely Bad Reichenhall, Freilassing and Laufen and several smaller municipalities.
 Attractions like Berchtesgaden National Park and Königssee beckon tourists from far and wide and this quaint mountainous district is also a popular holiday destination of Germans.

 Königssee, a natural gem, located within the Berchtesgaden National Park, is known for its glorious emerald-colored waters and the gorgeous panoramas it offers.
 Nestled within the majestic alpine regions of Bavaria, the freshwater lake stretches to almost 7.7 kilometers (4.8 miles) in length and 1.7 kilometers (1.1 miles) in width.
 No matter what time of year it is, Königssee makes for a beautiful view.
 In summers, this shining lake, an oasis of clear water, is flanked by thick stands of lush forests, while spring welcomes picturesque waterfalls that run into the lake.
-Fall turns the surrounding forests into a patchwork of reds and golds, and the winter sees ice move across the surface of the lake, creating a natural skating rink.
+Fall turns the surrounding forests into a patchwork of reds and golds and the winter sees ice move across the surface of the lake, creating a natural skating rink.
 There's an electric launch that ferries visitors around the regal lake for those that do not have a boat of their own.

 The beautiful pilgrimage St. Bartholomew's Church was built in 1697.
 It features a striking red-domed roof with two onion domes that can be spotted from a distance.
 Inside, the church displays amazing stucco work designed by renowned Salzburg artist- Joseph Schmidt.
 The church is set amidst picturesque mountains and close to the Lake Königssee.
-An annual St. Bartholomew's pilgrimage, starting from Maria Alm, Austria, takes place here on the following Saturday of August 24.
+An annual St. Bartholomew's pilgrimage, starting from Maria Alm, Austria, takes place here on the Saturday following August 24.